 Change Is Possible – Change Really Is Possible

 I am often asked a question that baffles me, “Can people REALLY change?”.
 I am baffled because it astounds me that people do not recognize how we are all changing in large and small ways all the time.
 However, I do relate to the experience of feeling hopeless that I cannot change enough to enjoy life.
 This I understand.
-I can still recall clearly that night in October of 1989 when for a moment I felt life was not worth living.
-An image flashed across my mind of driving my car into my then girlfriend, who was standing right in front of me, followed by me crashing into the large oak tree across the street.
+I can still recall clearly that night in October of 1989 when, for a moment, I felt life was not worth living.
+An image flashed across my mind of driving my car into my then-girlfriend, who was standing right in front of me, followed by me crashing into the large oak tree across the street.
 It was clear in my mind.
 We were arguing in the street outside of her house in front of my car.
-In that moment, it made complete sense to me.
+At that moment, it made complete sense to me.
 I felt like there was no other viable option.

-At the time, I was six months clean and sober in so-called recovery, things did not feel better.
+At the time, I was six months clean and sober in so-called recovery; things did not feel better.
 In fact, they felt worse.
 I did not believe I could change.
 I did not believe life could or would improve.
 I did not believe I was capable of rigorous honesty as the A.A.
 Preamble stated; “Those who do not recover are people who cannot or will not completely give themselves to this simple program, usually men and women who are constitutionally incapable of being honest with themselves.
 There are such unfortunates.
 They are not at fault; they seem to have been born that way.
 They are naturally incapable of grasping and developing a manner of living which demands rigorous honesty.”
-I believed that I was not capable of being honest with myself, therefore, I could not recover.
+I believed that I was not capable of being honest with myself; therefore, I could not recover.
 I was wrong.

 A man who was forty years sober then told me if I wanted to change, I needed to tie my shoes differently.
 That was the beginning.
 All the successes I have enjoyed since that night began with one small choice.
-This is not some cute fable or a new age platitude.
+This is not some cute fable or a new-age platitude.
 This is my real-life experience of change and growth.

 Change Is Possible - Providence Holistic Counseling Services